 Ada Beach House

-LUXURY, LUXURY, LUXURY: 4 Bedrooms, 3 bathrooms, 1 small gym - stunning exclusive property with fantastic large living balcony and sea views.
+LUXURY, LUXURY, LUXURY: 4 Bedrooms, 3 bathrooms, 1 small gym - stunning exclusive property with fantastic large living terrace and uninterrupted sea views.
 Fully refurbished and refitted in 2010 to the highest quality, contemporary chic mixed with Mediterranean style at its best.
 Tireless views and spectacular sunsets.
 Sleeps 10 (+1 cot).
 Childproofed.